Oklahoma police release identity of deadly jail hostage suspect

 In several videos recorded by one of the inmates involved in the hostage situation, one said "we can't take showers."

-Another said: "Ain’t got nothing to do with this CO.
+Another said: "Ain’t got nothing to do with this CO [corrections officer].
 He just so happens to be a product of the situation."

 In a news conference Monday, Williams' loved ones said he was speaking out against porr jail conditions.